Learn things that don't change

 10. Designing Data-Intensive Applications by Martin Kleppman

-The book describes advanced data concepts, such as databases and data models, and a deep dive into distributed concepts, such as transactions, replication, consistency, etc. It is one of the most influential books in this category.
+The book describes advanced data concepts, including databases and data models, and provides a deep dive into distributed concepts, such as transactions, replication, and consistency.
+It is one of the most influential books in this category.

 11. Learning SQL by Alan Beaulieu (Free Ebook)

 This introduction to SQL will get you started quickly.
-The book will help you quickly understand all the SQL essentials, whether you need to create database applications, carry out administrative duties, or generate reports.
+The book will help you quickly understand all the essential SQL concepts, whether you need to create database applications, perform administrative tasks, or generate reports.

 If you want to learn more about SQL, check out this text.